mattfelten/mattfelten.com/work/dreamhost/index.md

 <div class="section section-inner">
 	<h2 class="section-title">DreamHost Rebrand</h2>
 	<p>We decided DreamHost needed a facelift.
-Working with our Creative Director and another designer we refreshed our logo as well as contracted new photography and completely rebuild our public-facing website from the ground up.
+Working with our Creative Director and another designer we refreshed our logo as well as contracted new photography and completely rebuilt our public-facing website from the ground up.
 I assisted with the design, ran design workshops with stakeholders, as well as lead the development of the website.</p>
 	<img src="logo.sketches.jpg">
 	<img src="logo.options.png">
 	<img src="logo.style-tiles.png">